 The Butterfly Room

 I sat on the floor surrounded by the bags that I had carried in with me.
 Those bags – three 30-gallon black trash bags – contained every possession that my daughter Emma and I had left.
 It was a far cry from the two story, three bedroom home we had left just a few weeks before.

 “Mommy?
-Isn’t the butterfly room pretty?
+Isn’t the butterfly room (Six Dollar Family) pretty?
 I picked a good one, didn’t I?”

 My Monkey Child.

 My only child and the light of my life asked me as she looked around the room that shelter staff had allowed her to pick the previous night.
 With its cheery yellow walls and colorful butterflies covering the walls, it tried to hide itself from being what it really was; a temporary home for those who had – for whatever reason – failed at life and taking care of themselves.